LoreStudio-Charles/Virtue/README.md

 #### Charity, Valor, or Humility
 The sun sets over the rolling hills of Swansea, casting a warm golden hue across the fields.
 You're in the barn, sweat glistening on your brow as you finish sorting the last hay for the evening.
 The laughter of your siblings drifts in from outside, a sound that feels comforting and distant amidst your swirling thoughts.
 Suddenly, the door swings open, and you see Alys, your sister's childhood friend, standing there with tears glistening in her eyes.
 Her dress is torn, and her hair is a tangle from what must have been a frightful ordeal.
 "You have to help me!" she cries, her voice trembling.
-"My brother's gone into the woods, and Mother says there’s a creature out there!
+"My brother's gone into the woods, and Mother says there's a creature out there!
 I can't find him!"
 Your heart races at the thought of the tales whispered among the villagers about the dark beast lurking in the forest.
 You know the tales, just as you know the stakes: this is more than just a lost child; it's a dangerous mission that could ruin you.
 You feel a choice weighing heavily on your heart.
 Do you:
 ##### Option Cards
 - Comfort Alys and assure her that you will help her find her brother while knowing this could put you in peril.
 Her fear is palpable, and your heart compels you to be her anchor, guiding her through the shadows of doubt in the act of **Charity**.
 - Gather your courage and promise to face the creature, even if it means putting your life on the line.
-With the spirit of a knight and **Valor**, you can’t let fear dictate your actions.
+With the spirit of a knight and **Valor**, you can't let fear dictate your actions.
 Taking Alys' trembling hand strengthens you, as her safety and brother's life outweigh your fears.
 - In an act of **Humility** get help Old Paul, a villager experienced with the woods, helps instead of going in without proper guidance.
 You realize that sometimes, asking for help ensures that you all make it through the night alive and that this is a show of strength rather than weakness.
 ##### Footer
-As you look into Alys’ fearful eyes, the sky deepens into twilight, feeling the world's weight on your shoulders.
+As you look into Alys' fearful eyes, the sky deepens into twilight, feeling the world's weight on your shoulders.
 The moment stretches on, and the decision rests with you in this fragile silence.
 What happens next is up to you.

 ### Crushed Rose